Learning About Transplants

 an evaluation at the transplant center to find out if you are a good candidate

-for transplant.
-Your transplant center can perform all of the required tests,
+for a transplant.
+Your transplant center can do all of the required tests,

 or your doctor can order the tests and send the results to the center.

 as you can about the transplant center.
-You may want to find out whether the
+Find out whether the

 center will accept your insurance, what your options are if you

 don't have insurance, and whether support groups are available.

 The transplant center will notify you within 2 weeks of your

 evaluation to let you know whether you have been placed on the waiting list.
 If